Inside: If you have never tried Chicken Pesto Zoodles, what are you waiting for?

 Being a fan of low carb eating, I am well familiar with using spaghetti squash as a substitute for pasta, and I’ve made lasagna using cabbage leaves in place of noodles.
 But spiralizing vegetables just seemed so new and fascinating and finally, I had to give it a try.

-I didn’t want to spend a ton of money on equipment when I wasn’t sure if I would be a long-term fan or not.
-I decided on this Premium V Slicer Spiralizer (not an affiliate link) from Amazon because the price was right.
+I was really anxious to try spiralizing vegetables.
+But I didn’t want to spend a ton of money on equipment when I wasn’t sure if I would be a long-term fan or not.
+So, I decided on this Premium V Slicer Spiralizer from Amazon because the price was right.

 First – A Note About This Spiralizer